When Does a Foot Switch Become “Special”?

 Both get you exactly what you need; they just take a different path to get there.

-Does a Single Change Really Make It “Special”
+Does a Single Change Really Make It a “Special Foot Switch”

 Yes.
 One change is all it takes.